 Tips to Care for Schefflera after Propagation

-Schefflera, also known as the Umbrella Tree, prefers a warm and humid environment with plenty of natural light.
+Schefflera, the Umbrella Tree, prefers a warm and humid environment with plenty of natural light.

 Place your propagated Schefflera in an area with no drafts and direct heat from heating vents.

 - Offer the seedlings or plantlets at least 4 hours of indirect, medium-to-bright light.

 - The watering schedule needs to be weekly based on the soil dryness.